-The Board of Trustees has designated the following as directory information: student names and addresses, dates of attendance, full vs. part-time student status, awards, major/program of study, [and] honors and graduation date.
-For purposes of access by military recruiters only, telephone listings and, if known, age and level of education [and major] are also designated as directory information.
+The Board of Trustees has designated the following as directory information: student names and addresses, dates of attendance, full vs. part-time student status, awards and honors and graduation date.
+For purposes of access by military recruiters only, telephone listings and, if known, age, level of education and major are also designated as directory information.